makenziewakefield/LightBnB/README.md

 1. Clone this repository to your local machine.
 2. Install dependencies using `npm install`.
-    - You may need to have npx installed first.
-Use the `npm install -g npx` command.
 3. Set up PostgreSQL database:
     - Create a new database named `lightbnb`.
 4. Configure the database connection in the database.js file: